 The KURT vehicle platform is based on a patented modular design using high strength aluminium.
-This approach inherently provides strength, rigidity and shields the internal electronics and power components, like the LiFePO4 batteries from the external elements.
+This approach inherently provides strength, rigidity and shields the internal electronics and power components, like the batteries from the external elements.
 The result is a cost-efficient and light weight platform that can easily transport a few times its own weight.
 The overall result is also that smaller batteries can be used, a reduced safety risk and most importantly a lower energy consumption than most other vehicles, be they electric or conventional.
+The new carbon-based supercap battery also allows to use it in cold temperatures while there is no risk for e.g. thermal run-away as with conventional lithium based batteries.

 |Empty weight (kg)||180||1445||335||86.0|